greyfoxamine/Real-time_currency_graph/README.md

 ## Getting Started

-This application is made with framing NODE.js and uses the API (https://currencylayer.com/documentation) And the trader.developper API (https://developer.tradier.com/) so you must have node js install in your machine as well as an access key for both Api that you can retrieve from the websites inform
+This application is made with framing NODE.js and uses the API (https://currencylayer.com/documentation) And the moneypush API (http://www.bigdata-trade.com/) so you must have node js install in your machine as well as an access key for both Api that you can retrieve from the websites inform